Kubafqt/Snake-Sandbox/README.md

 Idea of Snake SandBox game. - SandBox of snake game in snake game base.

-This is very basic development version - 0.1
+This is very basic version in development. (+-0.1)

 Soon I will develop this project more and optimize database tables.

 After that I will add more new features for better gameplay experience and more sandbox elements.

-Other ideas to project: more snakes types, with some spells (more OOP and inheritance) [right after, next weekend will be much more OP]
+Other ideas to project: more snakes types, with some spells (much more OOP, better code readability and OOP patterns) [right after, next weekend will be much more OP]

+when i will get some more time, i will spend more time on my more interesting project than some sandbox game